 Christmas Day in the Morning (1955)

 Pearl S. Buck is best known for her book The Good Earth, for which she won the Pulitzer Prize.
 Christmas Day in the Morning is described as illustrating the true meaning of Christmas.
 It’s Christmas Eve, and Rob wants to buy a Christmas present for his father.
-He doesn’t just want to get him anything, he wants to get him something that will really show his father the love he has for him.
+He doesn’t just want to get him anything.
+He wants to get him something that will really show his father the love he has for him.
 Given that he doesn’t have much money, what can he get for him that will be as special as he wants it to be?
 This book is about that discovery.

 A Christmas memory truman capote